Famous People With Tinnitus

 Reagan suffered tinnitus.
 While the exact cause of his tinnitus was unknown, many attributed it to a blank pistol fired too close to his ears when he was on the set of a movie before becoming the United States president.

 Reagan is the first American president to wear hearing aids in the office.
-His use of hearing aids created more awareness of hearing aids and made hearing aids gain acceptability among the public.
+Which spread awareness and acceptance of hearing aids amongst the general public.

 Reagan had Alzheimer’s disease in the last ten years of his life and died of Alzheimer-related pneumonia on June 5th, 2004.